AFM-SPM/TopoStats/docs/installation.md

 then please do not hesitate to ask a question.

 TopoStats is a [Python](https://www.python.org) package designed to run at the command line.
+If you are using Microsoft Windows you should install and use [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell).
 You may have Python installed on your system but should use a [Python Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/) such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and install it under the Virtual Environment.
 The versions